Prospective Nursing Student Information

 Be sure to look into the university Honors Program, which will enrich your educational experience and provide additional benefits to help you achieve your career goals.

 Pre-nursing students (those students who have not yet been accepted into the nursing program) must seek advising through the College of Health and Human Services.
 You can contact the College of Health & Human Services at email@example.com or call (325) 942-2630.
-Upon initial acceptance into a nursing program, students should contact the Department of Nursing and Rehabilitation Sciences to set up an advising appointment.
+Upon initial acceptance into a nursing program, students should contact the Department of Nursing to set up an advising appointment.

 Our Registered Nurse to Bachelor of Science in Nursing completion program – the first fully integrated online program for RNs in Texas – allows busy nurses to complete their upper-level core nursing courses in 12 months or less.
 All of our nursing course instruction is provided via the Internet with online course materials, syllabi, assignments, discussion groups, e-mail and exams.
 Online class participation is asynchronous for the students’ convenience.